Laptop theft

 Laptop theft (or notebook theft) is a significant threat to users of laptop computers.
 Many methods to protect the data and to prevent theft have been developed, including alarms, laptop locks, and visual deterrents such as stickers or labels.
 Victims of laptop theft can lose hardware, software, and essential data that has not been backed up.
 Thieves also may have access to sensitive data and personal information.
 Some systems authorize access based on credentials stored on the laptop including MAC addresses, web cookies, cryptographic keys and stored passwords.

-According to the FBI, losses due to laptop theft totaled more than $3.5 million in 2005.
-The Computer Security Institute/FBI Computer Crime & Security Survey found the average theft of a laptop to cost a company $31,975.
-In a study surveying 329 private and public organizations published by Intel in 2010, 7.1% of employee laptops were lost or stolen before the end of their usefulness lifespan.
-Furthermore, it was determined that the average total negative economic impact of a stolen laptop was $49,256—primarily due to compromised data, and efforts to retroactively protect organizations and people from the potential consequences of that compromised data.
+According to the Federal Bureau of Investigation (FBI), losses from laptop theft totaled more than $3.5 million in 2005.
+The Computer Security Institute/FBI Computer Crime & Security Survey found that the theft of a laptop costed companies, on average, $31,975.
+In a study published by Intel in 2010 surveying 329 private and public organizations, 7.1% of employee laptops were lost or stolen before the end of their usefulness lifespan.
+Furthermore, it was determined that the average total negative economic impact of a stolen laptop was $49,256.
 The total cost of lost laptops to all organizations involved in the study was estimated at $2.1 billion.
 Of the $48B lost from the U.S. economy as a result of data breaches, 28% resulted from stolen laptops or other portable devices.